oop7/AIDA64.Extreme-Activator/README.md

 ## ✅ Troubleshooting

 - **Administrative Privileges**: If the script does not prompt for administrative rights, ensure you are running it with the required permissions by right-clicking and selecting Run as Administrator.
-- **File Paths**: Verify that the encoded.txt and encoded_ascii_art.txt files are correctly placed in the src directory.
+- **File Paths**: Verify that the encoded.txt and ASCII_art.txt files are correctly placed in the src directory.
 - **Warning**: The default installation path for the software is:
 ``C:\Program Files (x86)\FinalWire\AIDA64 Extreme``
 If the software is not installed in this directory, please ensure the path is correct before continuing.